xixuefeng11/allitebooks_crawler/readme.md

 # Project Description
-Crawler using python scrapy to scrape books from allitebooks.com
+Crawler using python scrapy to scrape all books from allitebooks.com
 * Crawl books and its cover images.
 * Each book is in the directory that is named by title.